 Once that occurs, another strand of hair will grow in its place.
 If no hair grows back after a certain amount of time, then you have something known as hair loss.
 Don’t fret, though, because we will discuss this topic in another blog post.

-Hair breakage, on the other hand, occurs when a certain amount of hair is broken along the hair strand.
+Hair breakage occurs when a certain amount of hair is broken along the hair strand.
 Unlike shedding, this is not a natural occurrence and must be dealt with sooner than later.

 Still can’t tell the difference between shedding and hair breakage?
 Here are two essential characteristics to keep in mind: